tripolskypetr/node-ollama-agent-swarm/README.md

 ## Main concept

-1. Several chat sessions called agents [execute tool calls](https://ollama.com/blog/tool-support).
+1. Several chat sessions (agents) [execute tool calls](https://ollama.com/blog/tool-support).
 Each agent can use different model, for example, [mistral 7b](https://ollama.com/library/mistral) for small talk, [nemotron](https://ollama.com/library/nemotron) for business conversation

 2. The agent swarm navigate messages to the active chat session (agent) for each `WebSocket` channel [by using `clientId` url parameter](src/routes/session.ts#L5)

-3. The active chat session in the swarm could be changed [by executing function tool](https://platform.openai.com/docs/assistants/tools/function-calling)
+3. The active chat session (agent) in the swarm could be changed [by executing function tool](https://platform.openai.com/docs/assistants/tools/function-calling)

 4. All chat sessions [share the same chat history](https://platform.openai.com/docs/api-reference/messages/getMessage) for all agents.
 Each client chat history keep the last 25 messages with rotation.
 The chat history implementation is designed to store messages in Redis